jobcloud/Sylius/docs/book/orders/taxation.rst

 Taxation
 ========

-Sylius' taxation system allows you to apply appropriate taxes for different items, billing zones and using custom calculators.
+Sylius' taxation system allows you to apply appropriate taxes for different items, billing zones and lets you even use custom calculators.

 Tax Categories
 --------------